 - Typical contextual A-level offer

 A*AA including A* in Maths, and a minimum of one Science subject.

 Find out more about contextual admissions .Find out more about contextual admissions.

 Applicants who have been in local authority care for more than three months or have refugee status may be eligible for an offer two grades below the standard requirements.Find out more about contextual admissions.

 - Typical International Baccalaureate offer

-41 points overall.
-7,7,7 in Higher Level subjects including 7 in Mathematics.
+39 points overall with 7,7,7 in Higher Level subjects, including 7 in Mathematics: Analysis and Approaches.
 Applicants should be studying a minimum of one Science subject at Higher Level.
 Science subjects include Computer Science, Physics, Chemistry or Biology.

 For this programme of study we will accept: Higher Level Mathematics: Analysis and Approaches only.